jobe-m/ownkeepass/README.md

 Release 1.1.7 will add landscape orientation and Keepass 2 database read support.
 Just needs some minor fixes, translation updates and extensive testing;)

 Finally Keepass 2 database support is HERE!
 Current status:
-* Reading of password group list from a Keepass 2 database is finished and now working fine (merged back to master branch).
-Reusing database code from [KeepassX 2][3] project.
+* Reading from a Keepass 2 database is finished and now working fine (merged back to master branch).
+Reusing database code from [KeepassX 2][3] project for that.
-* Searching in and writing to Keepass 2 database will be done in near future (will be done on keepass2 branch)
+* Searching in and writing to Keepass 2 database will be done in near future (will be done on keepass2 branch).
+It needs some redesign of the password entry save handling.

 Roadmap
 -------